reunu/unustasis/README.md

 Anastasis, noun - a recovery from a debilitating condition.
 Rebirth, resurrection.
 ```

-This is an attempt at an inofficial, BLE-only app for the Unu Scooter Pro after the official app was shut down due to bancruptcy.
+This is an open-source, BLE-only app for the Unu Scooter Pro, created as an alternative by the community after unu motors filed for banktruptcy.
-This app does NOT use any offical code by Unu, and is not endorsed by unu Motors GmbH in any way.
+This app does not use any offical code by unu, but has since been endorsed and supported by emco electroroller as new owners of the unu brand.
 Interested in contributing?
-Join the [Unu Community Discord](https://discord.gg/fa63HJYaP4)!
+Join the [Unu Community Discord](https://discord.gg/fa63HJYaP4) or create an issue right here on GitHub!

 ## Getting Started

 ### Using this app

 If you just want to use this app, go into the "Releases" section on this page and download the latest APK file.
-We also intend to publish this app to the Google Play and Apple App Stores once a base level of features and stability has been reached.
+The app is also available as proe-release through Google Play and Apple TestFlight, but that will change shortly.

 ### Building this app yourself